ros2/ros2_documentation/source/Tutorials/Services/Understanding-ROS2-Services.rst

 Prerequisites
 -------------

-Some concepts mentioned in this tutorial, like :ref:`nodes <ROS2Nodes>` and :ref:`topics <ROS2Topics>`, were covered in previous tutorials in the series.
+Some concepts mentioned in this tutorial, like :doc:`nodes <../Understanding-ROS2-Nodes>` and :doc:`topics <../Topics/Understanding-ROS2-Topics>`, were covered in previous tutorials in the series.

-You will need the :ref:`turtlesim package <Turtlesim>`.
+You will need the :doc:`turtlesim package <../Turtlesim/Introducing-Turtlesim>`.

-As always, don’t forget to source ROS 2 in :ref:`every new terminal you open <ConfigROS2>`.
+As always, don’t forget to source ROS 2 in :doc:`every new terminal you open <../Configuring-ROS2-Environment>`.

 Tasks
 -----